Nick-Nuon/OpenSSL_B64_benchmarks/README.md

 From there the suite has a number of tools.

-In order to benchmark the Base64 API functions, you may enter this command to output :
+In order to benchmark the Base64 API functions, you may enter this command:

 ```
 ./b64_API.sh /path_to/improved_b64_openssl/